 3. Make your own entertainment

 There are tons of fun bachelorette games that you can make yourself.
-One group of friends did a version of “The Newlywed Game” which only required my fiancé to answer some questions beforehand.
-Another group took some ideas from Pinterest or made homemade versions of games they saw online (this Pin the Junk on the Hunk game was my favorite).
+My high school friends created a version of “The Newlywed Game” which was super easy and entirely free.
+Another group took some ideas from Pinterest and made homemade versions of games they saw online (this Pin the Junk on the Hunk game was my favorite).

 4. Take advantage of cheap food and drinks